 Obtaining a J-1 “Exchange Visitor” Visa and Entering the U.S.

-This handout is for individuals who have received a Certificate of Eligibility for Exchange Visitor (J-1) Status (SEVIS Form DS-2019) for a program of study or teaching at Augsburg College.
+This handout is for individuals who have received a Certificate of Eligibility for Exchange Visitor (J-1) Status (SEVIS Form DS-2019) for a program of study or teaching at Augsburg University.
 It will describe how to apply for a J-1 visa to enter the U.S.

 Caution: Do not enter on a B-1 or B-2 visitor visa, or in WT or WB status through the “visa waiver” program.
 It is unlawful for individuals in these classifications to study full time or work in the U.S., and it is difficult and sometimes impossible to change status to J-1 once in the country.